 Illinois National Guard (ING) Grant - Basically limited to active NG members who have served at least one year in the Illinois National Guard, but check eligibility details.
 This grant pays for tuition and activity fees only.
 Student must be enrolled at least half-time (6 hours or more) each semester.
 Online applications are available at www.isac.org.
 Students cannot use ISAC MAP if eligible for the IL National Guard Grant.
 The deadline dates for submitting applications and school changes are as follows:

-First semester (full academic year)
+First semester (full academic year) October 1

+Second semester March 1

-Summer term
+Summer term June 15